A Novel LFM Waveform for Terahertz-Band Joint Radar and Communications over Inter-Satellite Links: Introduction

 \subsection{Related Work}

 Space debris monitoring studies date back to the early 1990s~\cite{reynolds1990review,mehrholz1995radar,stansbery1995characterization}.
 In particular, observation with ground-based radars, optical telescopes and laser have been studied in depth~\cite{ klinkrad2006space,shell2010optimizing,esmiller2014space}.
 However, optical studies do not fully meet the need due to the problems in tracking and being sensitive to weather conditions while ground-based radars have difficulty in distinguishing small objects.
 In~\cite{carl1993space}, a hybrid system with space-borne microwave radar and ground-based radar is proposed to eliminate the disadvantages on both applications.
-Space-born radar was investigated in terms of suitable parameters for the detection of space debris in~\cite{fu2008overview}.
-The space-based radar concept required for the millimeter-scale space debris object is proposed and the potential limitations of the pulse and Continuous-wave (CW) radars are discussed in~\cite{cerutti2017preliminary}.
+Space-born radar is investigated in terms of suitable parameters for the detection of space debris in~\cite{fu2008overview}.
+The space-based radar concept required for the millimeter-scale space debris object is proposed and the potential limitations of the pulse and continuous-wave (CW) radars are discussed in~\cite{cerutti2017preliminary}.
 Space debris radar operating at THz frequencies has been considered in~\cite{yang2016terahertz}.
 Also, in~\cite{yang2017three}, high-resolution THz radar has been developed for proof-of-concept.
 On the other hand, JRC has become a hot topic recently, as it both reduces costs and provides spectral efficiency.
 In~\cite{gaglione2016fractional}, Fractional Fourier Transform based multiplexing in which data is transported with different chirp subcarriers schemes is presented.
 Information is embedded in the direction of the linear frequency modulated (LFM) pulse, up-chirp and down-chirp in~\cite{roberton2003integrated}.
-A multifunctional ultra wideband (UWB) communication and radar system is proposed~\cite{saddik2007ultra}.
+A multi functional ultra wideband (UWB) communication and radar system is proposed~\cite{saddik2007ultra}.
 However, scenarios and suggested waveforms are generally handled by focusing on automotive radars.

-~\cite{anttonen2021space} introduced the joint space debris monitoring and satellite communications concept proposing millimeter-wave cyclic prefix orthogonal frequency division multiplexing as the JRC waveform.
-However, due its to low power efficiency from high peak to average power ratio (PAPR), utilization of OFDM in space-based JRC systems seems to be a long shot.
+~\cite{anttonen2021space} introduced the joint space debris monitoring and satellite communications concept proposing millimeter-wave cyclic prefix orthogonal frequency division multiplexing (OFDM) as the JRC waveform.
+However, due to its low power efficiency from high peak to average power ratio (PAPR), the utilization of OFDM in space-based JRC systems seems to be a long shot.